 - CogWatch is innovative.
-There are no currently available Cognitive Rehabilitation and Monitoring tools that offer personalised cognitive rehabilitation for stroke patients. - Health practitioners recognise the need for a system with the features of CogWatch - It is relatively cheap.
-The 'headroom' analysis has shown that CogWatch could be potentially cheaper and more effective than the current practices. - CogWatch be installed at home or at the hospital. - CogWatch can be adapted to suit the needs of individual patients
+It is using unobtrusive sensors to monitor complex ADL task progress in real time.
+Currently, there are no other Cognitive Rehabilitation and Monitoring tools available with the same features (see Section 3.4). - Health practitioners recognise the need for a system with the features of CogWatch - It is relatively cheap.
+The 'headroom' analysis has shown that CogWatch could be potentially cheaper and more effective than the current practices. - CogWatch be installed at home or at the hospital. - CogWatch can be adapted to suit the needs of individual patients - The concept of embedded sensors in everyday objects means that the patients will not feel 'stigmatised' while retraining to complete ADL tasks